 Microchip Failure

 Before assuming a microchip has stopped working it is good practice to ensure that the scanner is fully powered and working correctly and is compatible with the microchip in the animal (some microchips used in other countries will not work with all scanners available in the UK).
 The whole animal should be scanned and re-scanned in case the microchip has moved from the implantation site or has been implanted in a different part of the dog.
-If in doubt try using a different scanner.
-If the microchip still cannot be read an attempt should be made to palpate the microchip under the skin or, if the owner wishes to confirm the presence of an unresponsive microchip, diagnostic imaging such radiography or ultrasound can be used.
+If in doubt, try using a different scanner.
+If the microchip still cannot be read an attempt should be made to palpate the microchip under the skin or, if the owner wishes to confirm the presence of an unresponsive microchip, diagnostic imaging such as radiography or ultrasound can be used.
 It is worth noting that the most common reason for failing to detect an implanted microchip is that it migrated out of the animal shortly after implantation.

 The veterinary surgeon is only expected to report microchip failure where they have some evidence that a microchip had been present, for example through a registration document or patient record that provides details of a microchip number.
-As the microchip number is essential for reporting to the VMD the owner should be strongly encouraged to locate this information.
+As the microchip number is essential for reporting to Defra the owner should be strongly encouraged to locate this information.

 If an owner presents an animal without a working microchip and with no evidence of a microchip having been present, the veterinary surgeon can offer diagnostic imaging to ascertain if a microchip is present.
 Please note that members of the Microchip Trade Association are only likely to consider payment for imaging if a non-functioning chip is detected (see https://microchiptradeassociation.org/page8/page5/ ).